graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/field-middleware.md

 # Field Middleware

-Field Middleware is a component connected to the schema, which is embedded in the process of calculating the field value.
+Field Middleware is a component connected to the schema, which is embedded into the process of calculating the field value.
 You can write middleware for fields to provide additional behaviors during field resolution.
 After connecting the middleware to the schema, it is applied to all fields of all schema types.
 You can connect several middlewares to the schema.
 In this case,